 Also, sheave castings, from which sheaves are machined, are inherently softer as you machine deeper into the material.
 It’s important to consider this when a sheave may have already undergone a re-groove and has the proper material thickness to accommodate an additional re-groove.
 You may find that the material’s brinell hardness has degraded well below original specifications and would then wear unacceptably quickly over time when compared to the original.
 Also, there are sheave specifications in use today that require high-strength cables.
 That cable may also contribute to accelerated wear of the rope grooves over time if they are softer than originally specified.

 Lastly, while not common, there is an elevated risk that deepening a rope groove will expose porosity or voids in the underlying sheave material that went previously undetected.
 While cosmetic flaws in the sidewalls of sheaves or supporting structure may be patched and/or graded a “pass” because they do not degrade the sheave’s commercial operation, a void or pore in the groove could be exposed once machining has begun and ultimately scrap the sheave.

 There are objective measurements to determine the suitability of a sheave for regrooving.

 Casting material is softer the deeper your machine

 Voids or porosity can be exposed when deepening a rope groove

 Here at Titan Machine, we’re always available to discuss your next modernization, new construction, or emergency repair project.
 Contact us today for more information on our products (like car buffers, slings, platforms, etc.) and services.
-We can provide a quote for your elevator sheave re-grooving, and elevator servicing or repair needs.
+We can provide a quote for your elevator sheave re-grooving, and elevator maintenance or repair ensured to meet your needs.